tmtsoftware/esw/docs/src/main/technical/gateway-tech.md

 # API call flow

-Let's take example of `GetSequence` command coming from browser to sequencer service via gateway:
+Let's take example of `GetSequence` command coming from browser to sequencer service via a gateway:

 1. Since sequencer APIs are protected using auth, the UI app gets a valid token from `AAS` that will enable access to sequencer API in gateway.